Characters: Sailor Moon Others

-(JP), David Fraser and John Stocker (DiC and Cloverway) (EN), Rogério Jacques (PT)
+(JP), David Fraser and John Stocker (DiC and Cloverway), Michael Sorich (Viz) (EN), Rogério Jacques (PT)

-- Ascended Extra: Somewhat, in the early anime.
+- Ascended Extra: Somewhat, early in The Nineties anime.

 - Bi the Way: Rei remarks at one point while complaining about his antics that "He'll hit on anyone regardless of gender"

-- Dirty Old Man: Anime only.
+- Dirty Old Man: The Nineties anime only.
 He keeps embarrassing Rei whenever he tries to pick up girls and convince them to become Mikos at Hikawa Jinja.

 - Invisible Grandparent: In the live-action, possibly.
 It's not certain he exists in this continuity, though if he doesn't, that begs the question of who is Rei's guardian and the shrine's priest.

 - Miniature Senior Citizens: Provides the trope image.